RANDOM INFO

 Counterterrorist Detection

 Porous π-conjugated polymer: The "porous π-conjugated polymer" is a specific type of material designed to act as a sensor for explosives, particularly trinitrotoluene (TNT).
-It’s designed a polymer to be highly fluorescent, meaning it emits light when stimulated.
+It’s designed as a polymer to be highly fluorescent, meaning it emits light when stimulated.
 In simpler terms, the presence of explosives traces (in this TNT) causes a change in the fluorescent properties of the polymer.
 Imagine the polymer emitting a certain color of light (it could be blue, green, or another color depending on the specific properties of the polymer) under normal conditions.
 When this material is exposed to trace amounts of explosives, the fluorescence is reduced.
 So, the change in the emitted light, or the decrease in fluorescence, serves as a signal that explosives material is there.

 Electromagnetic induction detonator: the detector emits a time-varying magnetic field, the metal in the detonator is used to detect the presence of an explosive.
 (This is primary for detecting secondary explosives, because primary explosives are mainly plastic.
 They only contain small amounts of metal, or none at all, these usually can go undetected by metal-based systems).